NON-CONVENTIONAL SOURCES OF ENERGY

 We can utilize the heat which is coming from interior of the earth in various ways.
 Hot regons of earth crust pushes the molten rocks or magma.
 These lava are being stucked in ridges and grooves of earth surfaces.
 We term those spots as HOT SPOTS.
 Underground water BECOMES STEAM due to heat of molten rocks or magma.
 We use this steam to run turbine which is connected to generator to produce electricity.

 Energy contained in the nucleus of atom we term as nuclear energy.
-It is released during a nuclear reaction.
+It is released during a nuclear reaction apparently more than solar energy.
 A reaction in which composition of the reacting nuclei changes to form new elements with a simultaneous release of large amount of energy we know as nuclear reaction.

 In this reaction, a heavy nucleus splits into two or more smaller nuclei.
 It is bombarded with slow moving neutrons due to which large amount of energy is released.